naredula-jana/Jiny-Kernel/README.md

  - **Network packet processing**: Most of cycles in packet processing is spent in the app context(i.e at the edge) as against in the bottom half in linux, this will minimizing the locks in the SMP.
 Detailed description is present in the [VanJacbson paper](http://www.lemis.com/grog/Documentation/vj/lca06vj.pdf)

 3. **For What purpose Jiny can be used?**
- - Running single apps like  JVM( tomcat or any java server), golang apps, memcached  etc inside the Jiny vm in high priority mode.
+ - Running single apps like  JVM( any java server), golang apps, memcached  etc inside the Jiny vm in high priority mode.
 Here the app will run much faster when compare to the same app in other vm's like freebsd or linux.
 Thin OS like Jiny along with virtulization hardware can act like a performance enhancer for the apps on the metal.
  - Running multiple normal priority application like any traditional unix like systems with optimizations for vm.